Name: Jeremy Lugo, Elaine Musiwa, their cat Chicken

 Biggest Indulgence: Color!
 Honestly, we can't get enough of it.

 Best Advice: Take it easy!
 Take deep breaths!
 It will get done!
 Home projects can be a bit stressful to complete.
 It's important to keep a schedule and not overwhelm yourself.
-We also did a lot of online shopping and used Wayfair's Shop All Things app to see everything in the space before we actually did the purchase, which was super helpful.
+We also did a lot of online shopping and used Wayfair's View in Room feature app to see everything in the space before we actually did the purchase, which was super helpful.
 Last but not least, the old classic: measure twice and screw in once.

 Dream Sources: Honestly, the best dream sources for us are our favorite marketplaces like Hayneedle, Wayfair, Overstock, Saatchi Art, and The Urban Garden Center in East Harlem.
 You can tell because it's where we went for almost everything in our space!
 We get inspired from seeing products and those sites always feature beautiful pieces.
 We can literally scroll those pages for hours!